Democrats in charge as Colorado Legislature convenes - Sentinel Colorado

 ENERGY

-Incoming House Speaker KC Becker of Boulder has suggested revamping the Colorado Oil and Gas Conservation Commission to prioritize health, safety, noise, odor, traffic and other concerns in regulating the industry.
+Becker has suggested revamping the Colorado Oil and Gas Conservation Commission to prioritize health, safety, noise, odor, traffic and other concerns in regulating the industry.

 She says government should adopt new air and water quality standards designed to protect Colorado’s multibillion-dollar outdoor recreation industry and give more regulatory input to municipalities.